seL4/microkit/docs/manual.md

 The **priority** determines which of the runnable PDs to schedule.
 A PD is runnable if one of its entry points have been invoked and it has budget remaining in the current period.
 Runnable PDs of the same priority are scheduled in a round-robin manner.

+The **passive** determines whether the PD is passive.
+A passive PD will have it's scheduling context revoked after initialisation and then bound instead to the PD's notification object.
+This means the PD will be scheduled on receiving a notification, whereby it will run on the notification's scheduling context, or when the PD receives a *protected procedure* by another PD, whereby the passive PD will run on the scheduling context of the callee.

 ## Memory Regions {#mr}